What is cholangitis?

 - Complete blood count (CBC).
 This test measures your white blood cell count.
 You may have a high white blood cell count if you have an infection.

 - Liver function tests.
 A group of special blood tests that can tell if your liver is working properly.

 - Blood cultures.
 Tests to see if you have a blood infection.

 - Percutaneous transhepatic cholangiography (PTC).
 A needle is put through your skin and into your liver.
 Dye is put into your bile duct so that it can be seen clearly on X-rays.

-- CT (CAT) scan.
-Computed tomography scan may be done with IV and oral contrast.
-It will show the abdomen and pelvis including the bile drainage area and can help investigate why the blockage is present.
+- CT scan.
+A CT scan may be done with a dye that is swallowed or injected through an IV.
+This will show the abdomen and pelvis including the bile drainage area.
+It can help determine why there is a blockage.

 - Ultrasound (also called sonography).
 This test creates images of your internal organs on a computer screen using high-frequency sound waves.
-It is used to see organs in your abdomen such as the liver, spleen, and gallbladder.
-It also checks blood flow through different vessels. it can be done externally or internally.
-If internal, it is called an EUS, endoscopic ultrasound.
+It is used to see organs in your belly such as the liver, spleen, and gallbladder.
+It also checks blood flow through different vessels.
+It can be done outside the body (external).
+Or it may be done inside the body (internal).
+If internal, it is called an endoscopic ultrasound (EUS).